 There are other contradictions in this curious place.
 Children are expected to work together in harmony, yet they may be strangers-even rivals-and may come from very different cultural backgrounds.
 Students are urged to cooperate, to share, and to help one another, but they are also told to keep their eyes on their own papers, and they often compete for grades and special privileges.
 They are lectured about being independent and responsible, yet they are also expected to show complete, unquestioning obedience to the teacher's dictates.
-(This peculiar situation is captured in the cartoon that appears in Figure 1.1.)

 In addition to these contradictions, Walter Doyle (2006) has pointed out six features of the classroom setting that make it even more complex.
 First, classrooms are characterized by multidimensionality.
-Unlike a post office or a restaurant, or other places devoted to a single activity, the classroom is the setting for a broad range of events.
+Unlike a post office or a restaurant or other places devoted to a single activity, the classroom is the setting for a broad range of events.
 Within its boundaries, students read, write, discuss, and take tests.
 They form friendships, argue, celebrate birthdays, and play games.
 Teachers not only instruct but also take attendance, settle disputes, counsel students with problems, and meet with parents.
 Somehow, the classroom environment must be able to accommodate all these activities.